wezm/wezm.net/v2/content/posts/2024/gleam-tauri/index.md

 pub fn greet(name: String) -> Promise(Result(String, String))
 ```

-The challenge was `greet` is an async function, so it returns a promise, which
+The next challenge was `greet` is an async function, so it returns a promise,
-does not integrate into a [lustre.simple] application well.
-Fortunately there
+which does not integrate into a [lustre.simple] application well.
+Fortunately
-the less simple [lustre.application] that adds effects.
-After looking at some
+there is the less simple [lustre.application] that adds effects.
+After looking
-existing code I was finally about to come up with a working solution.
-The full
+at some existing code I was finally able to come up with a working solution.
-Gleam code is shown below. `get_greeting` and `do_get_greeting` being the main
+The full Gleam code is shown below. `get_greeting` and `do_get_greeting` being
-parts of interest.
+the main parts of interest.

 ```gleam
 // src/demo.gleam